alaugustin/language-studies/README.md

 | Jodi   | today     | French: aujourd'hui |
 | Yè     | yesterday | French: hier        |

+---

+## Environment & Space 🌍

+Understanding your surroundings and describing the world around you is essential.
+These terms help you navigate spaces and discuss environmental conditions with confidence.

 ### Location Words 📍

 Vocabulary for discussing place and position, crucial for giving and receiving directions.